Summer Staff Employment

 Lifeguard (1-2 positions)

-Applicants for this position must be competent in water safety and rescues, and willing to jump in wherever they’re needed.
+Applicants for this position must be competent in water safety and rescues, and willing to serve camp where they are needed.

 The Lifeguard are responsible for the safety of any group engaged in activities at the pool.
 The lifeguard must be open to learning Cedarkirk pool rules and site protocol, and be willing to assist with daily pool maintenance.
 In certain instances, the lifeguard may also supervise groups engaged in activities on the river or on off-site trips.
 The lifeguard will also have an active role as support staff – supervising and leading recreation, providing time off for other counselors, and assisting in program areas as needed.
-Pay for first-year Lifeguards is $270 per week in addition to room and board (approximately $2,460 over the course of the summer). **Applicants must be lifeguard certified (or willing to become certified) and be willing to learn light pool maintenance.
+Pay for first-year Lifeguards is $280 per week (approximately $2,800 over the course of the summer) in addition to room and board. **Applicants must be lifeguard certified (or willing to become certified – Cedarkirk will run a Red Cross Lifeguard Class May 19-21, 2023) and be willing to learn light pool maintenance.

 Canoe Instructor (1 position)

-Applicants for this position must be patient, make decisions quickly, and willing to serve wherever they’re needed.
+Applicants for this position must be patient, make decisions quickly, and willing to serve camp where they are needed.